axone-protocol/docs/docs/whitepaper/roles.md

 When signaling, curators can decide to signal a specific version of a dataset/service, or they can decide to use automatic migration through updates to new versions.
 If you decide to signal on a specific version, despite the update, your shares will always remain on that specific version.

 Curation is risky.
 Do your due diligence to ensure that you only curate datasets and services that you trust.
-A detailed list of the different risks is available in the token model section.
+A detailed list of the different risks is available in the [Token Model section](/docs/whitepaper/token-model#risks).

 ### Auto-Curation Priority